-Bloom Community's Guide to Hosting an Event
+Plura's Guide to Hosting an Event

 #1: Start Simple

 When trying to plan an event, the possibilities may seem endless.
 We recommend hosting an event where connecting with other folks is the main focus.
-Given that many of the communities in Bloom often don’t have dedicated spaces to meet each other, this will likely be attractive enough for folks to attend.
+Given that many of the communities in Plura often don’t have dedicated spaces to meet each other, this will likely be attractive enough for folks to attend.
 Successful event models we’ve seen include an identity + interest (e.g. kinky picnics, queer happy hours, and poly hikes).
 It’s also much easier to find a venue and set up when you keep things simple.

 #2: Invite Your Friends